eastgenomics/automated-archiving/README.md

 #### archive
 Tagged project or directory will be listed for archiving, regardless of modified date

+## Tagging Function
+Script will check each project (002, 003) and add archival status tag.
+2 tags used:
+- `fully archived`
+- `partial archived`

 ## Output file
 The script will generate a txt file `archived.txt` at the location specified at `AUTOMATED_ARCHIVED_TXT_PATH`.